Travel plan

-A travel plan is a package of actions designed by a workplace, school or other organisation to encourage safe, healthy and sustainable travel options.
+A travel plan is a British term for a package of actions designed by a workplace, school or other organisation to encourage safe, healthy and sustainable travel options.
 By reducing car travel, travel plans can improve health and wellbeing, free up car parking space, and make a positive contribution to the community and the environment.
 Every travel plan is different, but most successful plans have followed a structured process in their development.

-The term has now largely replaced green transport plan as the accepted UK term for the concept that first emerged in the US in the 1970s (as site-based transportation demand management) and subsequently transferred to the Netherlands in 1989, where the terms company or commuter mobility management were applied.
+The term has largely replaced green transport plan as the accepted UK term for the concept that first emerged in the US in the 1970s (as site-based transportation demand management) and subsequently transferred to the Netherlands in 1989, where the terms company or commuter mobility management were applied.

 Features

 The following common features underpin the site travel plan concept: